hirosystems/clarinet/docs/how-to-guides/how-to-test-contract-with-clarinet-sdk.md

 The [Clarinet JS SDK](https://www.npmjs.com/package/@hirosystems/clarinet-sdk) allows to write unit tests for your Clarity smart contract.
 You can theoritically use any JavaScript test framework, but the SDK supports [Vitest](https://vitest.dev/) out of the box.

+> Make sure you are using the latest version of Clarinet to follow this guide.
+See the [getting started](../getting-started.md) guide to know more.

+> Take a look at the [API reference guide](../feature-guides/clarinet-js-sdk.md) for more information about the methods and elements of the clarinet-sdk.

 *Topics covered in this guide*:

 - [Requirements](#requirements)